← Home

 self._eu_set(ExtensionUnit.PANTILT_ABSOLUTE, data)

 The GET response uses the same byte order.
 Both set_pan_tilt and get_pan_tilt use [tilt, pan].
-I was confused by this for about an hour, convinced I’d read the captures wrong, before accepting that it’s just how the firmware is.
+I spent about an hour convinced I’d misread the captures before accepting that the firmware really does it that way.

-With the approach confirmed for 0x1A, working out the others was mostly pattern-matching captures.
-Pan/tilt relative (0x16) turned out to be four bytes: direction and speed for each axis.
+Pan/tilt relative (0x16) turned out to be four bytes for direction and speed on each axis.
 Device info (0x03) is 255 bytes and contains the serial number, a UUID string, and the firmware version at fixed offsets I had to find empirically:

 # Observed byte layout: